huy310304/PyTorch-CUDA-ML-Performance/cuda-pytorch-comparison/README.md

-# Phase 3: Performance Comparison for PyTorch and CUDA Simple ML Models
+# Phase 3: Performance Comparison for PyTorch and CUDA

 ## Overview